 Refinancing can increase your mortgage costs if you haven’t built up sufficient equity in your home.
 Generally, when you have less than 20% equity value the lender will require you to pay private mortgage insurance premiums.
 This insurance is a protection for the lender against the possibility of default.

-Refinancing isn’t something you want to jump into without running all the numbers.
+Refinancing isn’t something you want to jump into without running all the numbers first and making sure that you will come out ahead financially.
 It’s tempting to focus on just the interest rate, but while doing so, you could overlook some of the less obvious costs.
+For example, you should pay attention to the term of the new loan compared to how long your previous loan had left.
+Overall, it’s important to make sure it’s the right financial move for you.

 Photo credit: ©iStock.com/ruigsantos, ©iStock.com/hjalmeida, ©iStock.com/cookelma